nubart/blog-en/_posts/2018-06-14-digital-audio-guides-tours-offline.md

 tags: [audio tour, offline]
 ---

 Sometimes a problem is an opportunity in disguise.
-This is what we experienced when producing the audio tour to visit the natural monuments of El Maestrazgo (Teruel, Spain) for Nexo Turismo y Cultura.
+This is what we experienced long time ago when producing the audio tour to visit the natural monuments of El Maestrazgo (Teruel, Spain) for Nexo Turismo y Cultura.
 It was the origin of our offline digital audio guides for smartphones that work without wifi and without data coverage.
 Here's the story.

 <!--more-->